 There is a surcharge of £1.50 per day in the main tournament for anyone who is not a member of the BGA.
 This helps cover the costs the BGA (British Go Association) has in laying on, insuring and advertising the tournament; these would otherwise have to be met from the members’ subscriptions alone (currently £24.00 per year; £15.00 for concessions).
 Players from abroad, and the unwaged, are exempt from this surcharge.

 In mid-March there is no parking problem in Portree.
-Free, long-stay, parking is at Bayfield, 300 metres from the Tongadale.
-The google map in the Bayfield Backpackers website shows where that is.
-Or park initially at the door of the Tongadale and one of us will show you where Bayfield is.
+Free, long-stay, parking is at Bayfield, 300 metres from the Tongadale (near The Portree Hostel), or park initially at the door of the Tongadale and one of us will show you where Bayfield is.

 There are several City Link buses a day between Glasgow and Skye, departing from Buchanan Street Bus Station; some of these go via Glasgow Airport, some do not.

 There are frequent shuttle buses from Glasgow Airport to Buchanan Street Bus Station, from where the Skye buses depart.
 Glasgow Airport is served from many destinations, including Easyjet flights from Stansted and Flybe from Birmingham.
-Note that Glasgow Prestwick (serve by Ryanair) is a different airport; from there frequent trains, quite cheap, go to Glasgow Central, which is about a mile across the city centre from Buchanan Street Bus Station.
+Note that Glasgow Prestwick (served by Ryanair) is a different airport; from there frequent trains, quite cheap, go to Glasgow Central, which is about a mile across the city centre from Buchanan Street Bus Station.
+Glasgow Central is also where trains from England arrive.
 There are frequent buses from Edinburgh airport to Buchanan Street Bus Station in Glasgow; the journey time is about an hour.
-Glasgow Central is also where trains from England arrive.

 We do not recommend using the train service from Glasgow to Mallaig to link with a ferry to Skye in March.
 If a storm forces ferry cancellations it could take a day to get round to Skye by train and bus.